randyaajr/Meal-Maid_Milestone-1/README.md

 # Meal Maid

-Meal Maid is Toronto's #1 meal kit kit service.
+Meal Maid is Eastern Canada's #1 meal kit service.
 Made fresh and affordable!

 ## Built With
 This section lists the frameworks I used to built this project.